wxb/Python/README.md

 Python
 ======

-learn Python
+Learn Python Programming languages

-this is repository that is I learn Python code
+This is repository that is I learn Python code.
+like:
+  Knowledge points,example,exercise about Python in learn